ininike/efcc-site-scraper/README.md

 2. Install the required Python packages using pip:

     ```bash
-    pip install selenium beautifulsoup4 webdriver-manager
+    pip install aiohttp beautifulsoup4
     ```

 ## Usage

-1. Ensure that you have Chrome installed on your system.
+1. Ensure that you have Python installed on your system.

 2. Run the [efcc-scraper.py](http://_vscodecontentref_/1) script: